WHEN DAMAGE HAPPENS, WE CAN HELP.

 Your roof was damaged by a storm.
 Since you have insurance for these scenarios, it will be up to the insurance company to determine the extent of the damage, what needs to be done to fix it, and how much it will cost to fix it.
 Rather than initially calling White Castle Roofing directly, you’ll want to work with your insurance company to file a claim and have an adjuster inspect the damage.
 You will not be responsible for charges beyond your deductible; the insurance company will cover the cost.

 If you are unsure if there is damage, your insurance company may request that you have a respectable roofing company inspect the roof first.
-But if there is catastrophic damage, many companies do not require an inspection from a roofing company prior to an adjuster’s inspection
+That’s great — we’re happy to help do that!
+But if there is catastrophic damage (and some insurance providers are considering the storms this summer catastrophic), many companies do not require an inspection from a roofing company prior to an adjuster’s inspection.

 STEP 2: Contact White Castle Roofing